patrickfnielsen/OpenNetworkStatus/README.md

 For basic authentication and password change, examples are given below.

 ## Authentication: Login
-Login and retrive the JWT token used for subsequent requests to authenticate.
+**Description:** Login and retrive the JWT token used for subsequent requests to authenticate.
 **Authentication:** No
 ### Request
 `POST /api/v1/authentication/login`